terramate-io/terramate/docs/cli/orchestration/scripts.md

 The example above first executes all listed commands in the first stack before moving on to the next stack.

-Terramate Scripts allow you to configure sequences of commands and executing them in a single call, e.g.
+Terramate Scripts allow you to configure sequences of commands and execute them in a single call, e.g.
 `terramate script run`.
 You do not need to remember the sequence and can not forget a command, no matter if you run the script in CI/CD or on your local machine.

 ::: info
 Terramate Scripts is a new and experimental feature that might still be subject to changes in the future.
-To use this feature it needs to enabled explicitly in your Terramate config by adding it to `experiments`.
+To use this feature it needs to be enabled explicitly in your Terramate config by adding it to `experiments`.

 ```hcl
 # terramate.tm.hcl